-There are two types of custody for parents in North Carolina, physical custody and legal custody.
+There are two types of child custody for parents in North Carolina, physical custody and legal custody.
 The term “custodial parent” typically refers to the parent who has physical custody of the child most of the time.

 This blog will answer the question, what is the definition of a custodial parent in North Carolina?
 When you are going through a divorce, you probably have many additional questions.
 You can talk to North Carolina family law attorneys about your concerns and about handling your case.